(250-word)

 (150-word)

 “Celebrated singer” (Broadway World) Corrine Byrne has made her career singing repertoire from the Medieval to Baroque era as well as music by living composers.
-She has made appearances with the American Classical Orchestra, The Lucerne Festival Academy Orchestra, REBEL Baroque Ensemble, Boston Early Music Festival, Symphony New Hampshire, Emmanuel Music, the Lake George Music Festival Orchestra, One World Symphony, the Kansas City Baroque Consortium, the Madison Bach Musicians, Plymouth Philharmonic Orchestra, Amherst Symphony, West Shore Symphony, Network for New Music, Harrisburg Choral Society, Westchester Oratorio Society, New York Session Symphony, Lorelei Ensemble, Mountainside Baroque, and the Tallis Scholars & Carnegie Hall Chamber Chorus.
-Byrne is on the roster of Boston Baroque and Emmanuel Music, and is a core member of ground-breaking vocal ensemble Cut Circle and early music collective Polyphemus.
-She is the co-founder of Ensemble Musica Humana and The Byrne:Kozar:Duo, recently featured on NPR, American Public Media's Performance Today, and New Yorker Magazine's 2017 Notable Recordings.
+She has made solo appearances with the American Classical Orchestra, the Boston Symphony.
+Orchestra Chamber Players, The New York Chamber Orchestra at Carnegie Hall, The REBEL Baroque Ensemble, Symphony New Hampshire, Emmanuel Music, the Lake George Music Festival Orchestra, the Kansas City Baroque Consortium, Plymouth Philharmonic Orchestra, Westchester Oratorio Society, and Mountainside Baroque.
+Byrne sings regularly with Lorelei Ensemble, including on their recently GRAMMY® nominated album: Beaufort Scales (Chris Cerrone).
+Byrne appeared with the Lucerne Festival Academy Orchestra under Simon Rattle, Boston Early Music Festival, the Tallis Scholars & Carnegie Hall Chamber Chorus, and is on the roster of Boston Baroque and Emmanuel Music.
+Byrne is a core member of ground-breaking vocal ensemble Cut Circle (runner-up for 2024 Gramophone award), and is the co-founder of both Ensemble Musica Humana and The Byrne:Kozar:Duo, recently featured on NPR, American Public Media's Performance Today, and New Yorker Magazine's 2017 Notable Recordings.
 Byrne is a member of Beyond Artists, a coalition of artists that donate a percentage of their concert fee to organizations they care about.
-She is currently serving as a faculty member and the Chair of Vocal Studies at the Longy School of Music at Bard College.
+Byrne supports the Cares Foundation and South Shore Habitat for Humanity through her performances.
+She is currently serving as a faculty member at Harvard University's Holden Voice Program and Longy School of Music at Bard College.